bigdiggysquiggle/gbmu/README.md

+For the current status of this project, check out the dev branch.
+I'm refraining from merging it into this branch until it at least functions as well as the code in the master branch.

+At the current time, the master branch only plays Tetris successfully.

 A gameboy/gameboy color emulator written in C++.
 I chose C++ as I felt that the features it offers would be the simplest way to implement the different permutations of each cpu